charlzx/sass-cheatsheet/README.md

 ### Watching Sass in the workspace
     sass --watch scss/style.scss  css/style.css

+    or

+    sass --watch scss/style.css css/style.css --style compressed
+    (if you want the css file to be compressed)
 ###
     where,
     scss/style.scss ⇋ is the location of the sass file to be compiled.